eugene-zuban/design-patterns/README.md

 ### How to use it? ###

 * clone the repo `git clone https://github.com/jack-zuban/design-patterns.git`
-* run `composer install` (if you don't have a composer installed, here is a link how to do that: https://getcomposer.org/doc/00-intro.md)
+* run `composer install` (if you don't have composer installed, here is a link how to do that: https://getcomposer.org/doc/00-intro.md)
-* for running examples: Each design pattern has an `example.php` file with a simple code that shows how the pattern can be used.
+* for running examples: Each design pattern has its `example.php` file with a simple code shows how the pattern can be used.
 This is a CLI PHP file and for executing the example go to the `code/{DesignPatternName}` directory and type `php example.php`
 * for doing tests: in the project's root directory type `./vendor/bin/phpunit tests`